-• After they had decided on Friday 20 March to suspend negotiations over the renewal of a branch agreement which was due to be agreed in principle in mid-April 2020, the German metal industry social partners, the IG Metall union and the employer federation Gesamtmetall have negotiated instead a so-called 'collective crisis agreement' which is valid until 31 December 2020.
+• After they had decided on Friday 20 March to suspend negotiations over the renewal of a branch agreement which was due to be agreed in principle in mid-April 2020, the German metal industry social partners in the state North Rhine-Westphalia, the IG Metall union and the employer federation Gesamtmetall have negotiated instead a socalled 'collective crisis agreement' which is valid until 31 December 2020.
 It provides for a series of measures in relation to short-time working but also for additional 5 days of paid leave for parents of children aged 12 and under to care for their children.
 If those parents would choose to waive the increase in compensation during short-time working, they can obtain 8 additional days of leave instead.
+This regional agreement looks set to be adopted in other regions of Germany.